 - Files and folders that do not change for a very long period of time, and

 - Files and folders that are used for archiving data

 When you configure such files and folders for backup, the agent scans all folders specified in the policy.
-Typically, in a NAS share, the number of files and folders configured for backup is very large, and scanning for identifying changes takes a very long time.
+Typically, in environments where the number of files and folders configured for backup is very large, scanning for identifying changes takes a very long time.
 If a particular folder or certain files are not modified for a very long period of time, enabling smart scan can save a lot of time in incremental backups.
 If the smart scan feature is enabled, the agent skips scanning files and folders that are not modified for a long period of time.

 ►Phoenix Management Console displays a different count of source data scanned than the actual files.